 - Students must achieve a minimum of 3 As and 3 Bs in their IGCSEs to qualify for acceptance into the IBDP.
-The 3 As and 3 Bs must be in a combination that leads to three Higher Level subjects, and three Standard Level subjects to be picked across all six groups. - Entry into all HL Subjects requires either an A or A grade. - Students must obtain a grade C or higher in English or English as a Second Language. - Students' academic and behavioural records for the duration of their time at ACS (International) will also be taken into consideration. - Acceptance onto the IBDP is also dependent on there being an appropriate subject package available for them with respect to their academic history.
+The 3 As and 3 Bs must be in a combination that leads to three Higher Level subjects, and three Standard Level subjects to be picked across all six groups. - Students must obtain a grade C or higher in English or English as a Second Language. - Students' academic and behavioural records for the duration of their time at ACS (International) will also be taken into consideration. - Acceptance onto the IBDP is also dependent on there being an appropriate subject package available for them with respect to their academic history.